KoenVanduffel/CR-6_Klipper/README.md

-# CR-6 Klipper configuration helper
-A repository for Klipper firmware details for the Creality CR-6 printers.
+# Here is Configuration Help for Using Klipper on CR6 printers

+PLEASE NOTE: The intention of this GitHub repository provides pre-compiled resources and "how-to" guideance sufficient for you to find, install and configure Klipper firmware on Creality CR-6 printers.
+It is NOT an in-depth tutorial on Klipper itself.
+You may need to supplement the information here and research answers to some questions elsewhere, before being able to understand and use some elements on this site.

-This repo focusses on using Klipper and the Fluidd front end.
-In this configuration there is no need for OctoPi - Fluidd is way more responsive than OctoPi.
+This repo focusses on using Klipper with the Fluidd front end.

+With this configuration, there is no need for OctoPi - Fluidd is much more responsive than OctoPi.

-This has been tested on a BTT CR6 board by myself.
-The 4.5.2, 4.5.3 and ERA boards have been reported to work correctly.
+These resources have been tested on a CR6-SE printer with a BTT SKR CR6 board.
+The 4.5.2, 4.5.3 and ERA boards have been reported to work correctly with these resources.

 Bear in mind that the CR-6 screen will not work (yet) with Klipper.

 The Fluid interface runs on any PC or mobile device in a standard web browser.

 As an alternative to the CR-6 screen, KlipperScreen can be used.
 KlipperScreen runs on a series of Raspberry pi touch screens or on an old phone.
 Please check out [the KlipperScreen GitHub](https://github.com/jordanruthe/KlipperScreen) for detailed info.

 # What is Klipper?
-Klipper is a complete package to run your 3D printer consisting of 3 main tools:
+Klipper is a complete package to run your 3D printer.

+Unlike Marlin and the Marlin-based Community Firmware:
+* The parts of Klipper that convert the gcode into printer instructions run on a separate host processor (like a Raspberry Pi), not on the printer motherboard
+* Klipper makes a binary file that you do flash to the motherboard, but that firmware is only required to implement the printer instructions given to it by Klipper, over the USB serial interface.
+* Klipper does not (yet*) communicate with the touchscreen hardware, so that touchscreen becomes "irrelevant" and unused, when you are running Klipper. (*We are, however, working on a DWIN display project that we hope will restore some functionality to that screen for the CR6Community members who migrate to Klipper.
+Stay tuned!)

+The Klipper package is comprised of 3 main tools:
 * Klippy: the service running the printer.
 Klippy interpretes the gcode, produces move commands and sends these to the printer.
 Klippy is where the heavy lifting is actually done.
 * Moonraker: The broker.
 Moonraker handles the communication between Klippy, the visual front end(s) and hardware on the rPi.
 * Fluidd/Mainsail/KlipperScreen: The Klipper display and User Interface.
 These all 3 do more or less the same (you only need one of them but can run all 3 if wanted).
 They are the user interface where we put/upload our gcode files, do all calibrations, view a bed mesh and so on.